 Thesis Registration is restricted to students in thesis-based graduate degree programs.
+Qualifying, Special, and Visiting graduate students may not register in Thesis.
 The specific thesis registration selected by the student will depend upon the amount of time during the term(s) that the student will devote to work on their program.
-The following thesis registrations are available.